-"EVE Valkyrie" is a sci-fi space combat simulator, set in the same world as popular MMO "EVE Online."
-At present, the game is likely to launch alongside the Oculus Rift, as the platform's first exclusive title.
+"EVE Valkyrie" is a sci-fi space combat simulator, set in the same world as popular massively multiplayer online "EVE Online."
+At present, the game is likely to launch alongside the Oculus Rift as the platform's first exclusive title.
 Another developer has created unofficial mods for "Skyrim" and "The Elder Scrolls Online."

 What are the minimum requirements to use the Oculus Rift?

-The Rift itself requires a computer running Windows Vista, 7 or 8; Mac OSX 10.6 or higher; or Linux Ubuntu 12.04 LTS or higher.
+The latest version of the Rift requires a computer running Windows 7 or higher, Mac OSX 10.8 or higher, or Linux Ubuntu 12.04 LTS or higher.
 The computer should have a processor with a minimum of 2.0 GHz and 2GB of RAM.
-The computer must have an HDMI or DVI port and a USB port with which to connect the Rift's control box.
-Its graphics card must be compatible with Direct3D 10 or OpenGL 3.
+The computer must have an HDMI or DVI port and 2 USB ports with which to connect the Rift's control box.
+Its graphics card must be compatible with Direct3D 10 or OpenGL 3, with the ability to play games at 1080p at 75 frames per second or higher.
 But the Rift is designed to work with 3D games, which could require even more processing and graphics power than the Rift itself requires.
 Be sure to check the minimum requirements for the games you are interested in playing.

-How do I get the Oculus Rift working with my computer?
+How do I get the Oculus Rift to work with my computer?

 Oculus VR has designed the Oculus Rift to be relatively simple to get up and running.
 Once you own the developer version and have unpacked it, you plug its control box into a power outlet.
-The goggles are already tethered to the control box with a 6-foot cable.
-Your computer should automatically detect the Rift and install its drivers, but then you should download the Oculus SDK (software development kit) to try some demos.
-You should then take the time to adjust the screen distance, find the lens cup that is best for you, and run the configuration utility to adjust the image based upon the actual space between your eyes (Interpupillary distance).
-You can also adjust the brightness and contrast of the Rift's screen from the control box.
+The goggles are already tethered to the control box with a 10-foot cable.
+Your computer should automatically detect the Rift and install its drivers, but you should then download the Oculus SDK (software development kit) to try some demos.
+You should then take the time to adjust the screen distance, find the lens cup that is best for you and run the configuration utility to adjust the image based on the actual space between your eyes (interpupillary distance).
+You can also adjust the brightness and contrast of the Rift's screen from the control box on the DK1, though the DK2 eschews the control box in favor of making adjustments from your computer.
 From there, it's just a matter of starting up a Rift-compatible game or one of the programs that makes a non-Rift game compatible with the VR headset.